jpburstrom/timmer/README.md

 **Timmer** is a project to investigate the musical potential in a digital music medium, where the music is changing every time you play it back.
 More specifically, it's researching the connection between musical improvisation and generative algorithms.

 The songs are still in progress.
 They are the numbered files in `player/`.

+###Media files

+The media files are not version controlled with git, but can be downloaded with [git-annex](https://git-annex.branchable.com/).
+Install git-annex, then The `fetch-sounds.sh` script in `player/` can be used to initialize your local repository and download the files.

 In `player/songs/` you'll find the raw recordings.

 ### License